Helping kids navigate their life journey with initiative, courage and optimism is part of raising healthy children.

 The ability to propel life forward in purposeful directions, initiative directs our attention toward a challenging goal and helps us overcome obstacles.
 It encompasses both an inner energy and an outer action.
 Initiative is an important part of positive youth development.

 Initiative is developed in late childhood and adolescence through mastery experiences and relationships that help kids believe in themselves.
 Since initiative can be used to accomplish good or evil, it also involves instilling positive values in childhood, like kindness, compassion, and empathy for others.
+The research on initiative is discussed in depth in Tomorrow’s Change Makers: Reclaiming the Power of Citizenship for a New Generation because making a difference in the world requires a combination of inner energy and outer action.

 Initiative is developed through internal rewards, like creativity, dignity, autonomy, making a difference for others, and activities that help kids create their own futures.
 It is not developed through external rewards like grades, winning, awards, and money.